ceterion/ct.arm.meetup.deploychristmas/01-SimpleDeployment/Readme.md

 ## Properties
 After using the VM Snippet, most Parameters to be changed become highlighted and can be replaced at once.
->**Caution** Do not use others than smaller case letters and numbers here, since there are some resources that won't accept other signs. (like the storage account)
+>**Caution** only use lower case letters and numbers here, since there are some resources that won't accept other signs. (like the storage account)

 ### Other properties to change
 | Name | Comments |